 In most cases, a front yard path should be about 3 feet wide, giving enough space for two people to walk side-by-side.

 2. Dig a trench.
 With a shovel, dig a trench about 6 to 7 inches deep between the ropes you laid out.
 Remove all rocks, vegetation, and other debris as you dig.
 Use a hand tamper to make the soil at the bottom of the trench firm and compacted.

 3. Add a layer of crushed gravel.
-Pour 2 to 3 inches of gravel in the trench and even it out with a landscape rake.
-Spray the gravel with a hose and use the hand tamper to compact it just like you did with the soil.
+Pour 2 to 3 inches of gravel into the trench and even it out with a landscape rake.
+Spray the gravel with a hose and use the hand tamper to compact it, just like you did with the soil.